zmahnoor14/MAW/README.md

 }
 ```

-8. After the previous steps, we have all the inputs, their directories and optionally the QC .csv files.
+8. After the previous steps, we have all the inputs, directories, and the QC .csv files optionally.
 Next is to initiate the workflow, (assuming we want to process only one LCMS-2 .mzML file).
 Use the spec_Processing function to read and pre-process the MS2 spectra.
 The output is processed spectra and a list of precursor m/z(s) present in the .mzML file.
 ```R
 spec_pr <- spec_Processing(as.character(input_table[i, "mzml_files"]), input_table[i, "ResultFileNames"])
 ```